DeathlyH/distributed-file-system/README.md

 # Simplified Harp File System

-Implement the classic harp file system to better understand the paper better
+Implement the classic harp file system to better understand the paper.

 There are 3 roles of servers: